streamingfast/substreams/docs/developers-guide/running-substreams.md

 * Running the `substreams run substreams.yaml map_transfers` command executes in development mode and only prints the `map_transfers` module's outputs and logs.
 * Running the `substreams run substreams.yaml map_transfers --debug-modules-output=map_pools,map_transfers,store_pools` command executes in development mode and only prints the outputs of the `map_pools`, `map_transfers`, and `store_pools` modules.
 * Running the `substreams run substreams.yaml map_transfers -s 1000 -t +5 --debug-modules-initial-snapshot=store_pools` command executes in development mode and prints all the entries in the `store_pools` module at block 999, then continues with outputs and logs from the `map_transfers` module in blocks 1000 through 1004.

-## Backward and forward parallel execution steps

-The two steps involved during parallel execution are **backward execution and forward execution**.

-Backward parallel execution consists of executing in parallel block ranges, from the module's initial block, up to the start block of the request.
-If the start block of the request matches the module's initial block no backwards execution is performed.

-Forward parallel execution consists of executing in parallel block ranges from the start block of the request up to last known final block, also called an irreversible block, or the stop block of the request depending on which is smaller.
-Forward parallel execution significantly improves the performance of Substreams.

-Backward parallel execution will occur in both development and production modes.&#x20;

-Forward parallel execution only occurs in production mode.